properlypurple/Kaleidoscope/docs/UPGRADING.md

 ### Live Composite Keymap Cache

 The live composite keymap, which contained a lazily-updated version of the current keymap, has been replaced.
-The `Layer.updateLiveCompositeKeymap()` functions have been deprecated, and depending on the purpose of the caller, it might be appropriate to use `Runtime.updateActiveKey()` instead.
+The `Layer.updateLiveCompositeKeymap()` functions have been deprecated, and depending on the purpose of the caller, it might be appropriate to use `live_keys.activate()` instead.

 When `handleKeyswitchEvent()` is looking up a `Key` value for an event, it first checks the value in the active keys cache before calling `Layer.lookup()` to get the value from the keymap.
-In the vast majority of cases, it won't be necessary to call `Runtime.updateActiveKey()` manually, however, because simply changing the value of the `Key` parameter of an `onKeyswitchEvent()` handler will have the same effect.
+In the vast majority of cases, it won't be necessary to call `live_keys.activate()` manually, however, because simply changing the value of the `Key` parameter of an `onKeyswitchEvent()` handler will have the same effect.

 Second, the `Layer.eventHandler()` function has been deprecated.
 There wasn't much need for this to be available to plugins, and it's possible to call `Layer.handleKeymapKeyswitchEvent()` directly instead.